brennv/openshiftv3-training/beta-4-setup.md

 ### Generate SSH Keys
 Because of the way Ansible works, SSH key distribution is required.
-First, generate an SSH key on ose-master, where we will run Ansible:
+First, generate an SSH key on your master, where we will run Ansible:

     ssh-keygen